Author: Sheila Willar Copyright: 2021 Sheila Willar ISBN #: 978-0-9867101-4-8

 “Yes, that’s why I called earlier,” said Arthur.
 “I don’t have an address.
 Ms. Statton said that you would know what to do with it.”

-Erin was ecstatic at the thought of having THEE Irish Blue stone in her possession.
-She wanted to to prove to Mrs. Mancinni and Lila and especially Professor Foster, that she could manage her part of the project on her own.
+Erin was ecstatic at the thought of having THEE Irish Blue stone.
+She wanted to prove to Mrs. Mancinni and Lila and especially Professor Foster, that she could manage her part of the project.

 Since it was only a small amount of stone, Erin estimated that there would be no more than a few small boxes in total, and since she didn’t want it to go missing before the wedding, she decided to have it delivered to Maggy’s apartment where she could keep an eye on it.
 It was too precious to leave laying around the office unattended.

-Erin gave Arthur the address for Maggy’s apartment and had total confidence that her decision would help mend her reputation with the Mrs. Mancinni.
+So Erin gave Arthur the address for Maggy’s apartment and had total confidence in her decision.“

-“Phew!” sighed Erin.
-She believed that her Irish Blue troubles were behind her.
+“Phew!” sighed Erin, who believed that her Irish Blue troubles were behind her.

-Back at Maggy’s apartment, the turmoil had barely ebbed, but Maggy was determined to make the best of it.
-She said that it was an opportunity to do something unusual and fun.
+Maggy however, was determined to make the best of it, and said that it was an opportunity to do something different and fun.

 “Thank God,” sighed Kelly.